RayanAhmed2000/nginx-repo/nginx.md

 - Configuring caching to improve load times by storing static files.
 - Configuring SSL/TLS certificates for HTTPS, securing the site.
 - Changing location of log files

+# Location of sites-enabled file
+- change port number on which nginx is listening
+- change root directoty (var/www/html)
+-